its-dirg/vopaas_test_environment/README.md

 # State

 The SATOSA proxy uses secure cookies to save state.
+The state is encrypted using an AES-256 cipher with CBC mode and a random IV.
-Through a complete flow the state will at some time contain/have contained the information presented below.
+Through a complete flow, the state will at some point contain/have contained the information presented below.

 ## Frontends